awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

    Android - Java
     To download a file from an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider` to create the :code:`TransferUtility` object.
-    :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the :cdoe:`AWSCredentialsProvider`.
+    :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the :code:`AWSCredentialsProvider`.

     The following example shows using the :code:`TransferUtility` in the context of an Activity.
     If you are creating :code:`TransferUtility` from an application context, you can construct the :code:`AWSCredentialsProvider` and